laravel/vapor-docs/1.0/projects/deployments.md

 ### Root Domain Assets

-Some applications like PWAs may need to serve certain assets from the root domain.
-If your application fits in those cases, you can define an array of assets that should be served from the root domain in your `config/vapor.php` file:
+Some applications, such as PWAs, may need to serve certain assets from the root domain.
+If your application has this need, you can define an array of assets that should be served from your application's root domain via the `serve_assets` configuration option within your `vapor` configuration file:

 ```php
 /*